tubs-eis/PATARA/README.md

 More information can be found here:
 > S. Gesper, F. Stuckmann, L. Wöbbekind and G. Payá-Vayá.
 "PATARA: Extension of a Verification Framework for RISC-V Instruction Set Implementations".
-2023 23rd International Conference on Embedded Computer Systems: Architectures, Modeling and Simulation (SAMOS), 2023, accepted for publication.
+2023 23rd International Conference on Embedded Computer Systems: Architectures, Modeling and Simulation (SAMOS), 2023, https://doi.org/10.1007/978-3-031-46077-7_15

 ### VLIW
 Due to licensing issues, the VLIW instruction set is massivly reduced and modified.